 - Flip flops or sandals.
 You’ll want to pack sandals for showers and hot springs.

 - Swimsuit (1-2).
-You’ll need at least one pair of swimsuit for the Iceland hot springs.
+You’ll need at least one pair of swimsuits for the Iceland hot springs.

-- Rain jacket.
+- Rain jacket and/or rain poncho.
 Again, being waterproof in Iceland is key.
 I bought this rain jacket specifically for my Iceland trip, wore it every day and was happy with it.
+I also brought this rain poncho, which I wore on top of my rain jacket during my very wet hike to Glymur Waterfall.

 - Warm pajamas.
-You’ll want warm PJs in case the campervan heat shuts off or you need to step outside at night.
+You’ll want warm PJs in case the campervan heating system shuts off or you need to step outside into the cold at night for a bathroom break.
 I bought these fleece leggings that worked well.

 - Sun hoodie (2+).
 Some recommend bringing short sleeves or tanks, but I thought sun hoodies worked better for the warmer moments due to the sun and wind.

 - Warm hiking socks (7+).
 Bring extra socks.
 It’s hard to dry clothes and it’s easy to get wet in Iceland due to waterfalls, sudden rain or accidentally missing a step in a river crossing.
-I brought 3 light hiking socks, 4 heavy hiking socks and 2 regular socks.
+I brought three light hiking socks, four heavy hiking socks and two regular socks.

 - Packable down jacket (outer layer).
 Bring a down jacket that’s easy to pack away since you can be switching layers often.
 I didn’t need mine to be waterproof since I could layer my rain jacket on top of it.